Salieri20/user-administration/README.md

 - Change user password
 - Enable/Disable user account
 - Delete user (with or without home directory)
-- List all users with selection interface
+- List all users with a selection interface

 ### 👥 Group Management
 - Add group
 - Modify group (name, GID)
 - Add user to group
 - Delete group
-- List all groups with selection interface
+- List all groups with a selection interface

 ### 🛡️ Security Features
 - Input validation for usernames and groups